port949/doorways/site/content/pages/about.md

-Hi, my name is Ryan and I'm the editor of Doorways Magazine - a fast-growing home design and remodeling resource.
+Hi, my name is Joanna and I'm the editor of Doorways Magazine - a fast-growing home design and remodeling resource.